c6digital/recruitment-test-alulham/README.md

 - This is supposed to be a simple prototype - we're not looking for production-ready code or a pixel perfect UI.
 - Feel free to build this in any way you want
 - Use whatever tools you would use in a real project (Google, AI, etc.)
+- Please use the full hour: if you finish early, use time to make the prototype as good as possible

 ## Installation